Glen's Vodka

-Glen's Vodka is a brand of vodka, owned and produced by the Loch Lomond Group, a Scottish company.
-It is produced from sugar beet at the Catrine Distillery in Ayrshire, Scotland, and is sold by drinks retailers across the UK.
+Glen's Vodka is a Scottish brand of vodka, owned and produced by the Loch Lomond Group.
+It is produced from sugar beet at the Catrine Distillery in East Ayrshire, Scotland, and is sold by drinks retailers across the UK.
 It is available in 50 mL, 200 mL, 350 mL, 700 mL, and 1-litre bottles.

 In July 2014, Glen's Vodka was reported to be the UK's second bestselling spirit.